 - By 2020, all purchased electricity will come from renewable energy sources.

-All Terps can help reduce Maryland’s energy use by practicing conservation while they study and work on campus:
+All Terps can help conserve energy on campus:

 - Turn off computers and monitors when not in use.